xavierblasco/RoboticaUVic-PR-week3/README.md

 Fork this repository and write code to complete the assignments.
 When executed, your code must print the answers to the questions in each section, alongside the results that led to these conclusions.
+Module *textwrap* can be used to format long paragraphs of text and make them look nicer.
+An IPython notebook is an acceptable alternative to a plain python program.

 First upload the completed assignment to the course Moodle for grading; then, correct all the isses marked by the teacher and push it